shawn615/MixNeRF/README.md

 ## Installation

 We recommend to use [Anaconda](https://www.anaconda.com/products/individual) to set up the environment.
-First, create a new `regnerf` environment:
+First, create a new `mixnerf` environment:

 ```conda create -n mixnerf python=3.6.15```